nimanzik/nimanzik/README.md

 --->

 I'm an Earth-observation data scientist with extensive experience in programming, data analysis, signal processing and modelling.
-I'm highly interested in using machine learning & deep learning powered models for actionable insights.
+I'm highly interested in using machine learning- & deep learning-powered models for actionable insights.
 I mainly write codes using Python, PyTorch and Bash, and currently learning Julia.

 Here is some of the stuff I enjoy doing: